antarctica/bas-air-unit-network-dataset/README.md

 This project consists of:

-* a description of the waypoints and routes datasets for the BAS Air Unit travel network
+* a description and schema for the main BAS Air Unit travel network (routes and waypoints)
-* a Python command line utility to:
+* a Python library and command line utility to:
   * store waypoints and routes in a structured/neutral format (currently a GeoPackage)
-  * import waypoints and routes from a GPX file from an editor such as Garmin BaseCamp
+  * import waypoints and routes from a GPX file from an editor such as Garmin BaseCamp, QGIS, etc.
   * export waypoints and routes into a range of output formats (currently CSV, GPX and Garmin FPL)

 ### Information model